 How to pay taxes with a credit card

 It’s tax season again, and many of us are looking for the easiest way to handle filing and payment.
 The IRS offers many online tools and online filing to help taxpayers file easily and quickly.
 It’s also strongly encouraged to pay taxes online, and the IRS has entered into partnerships to make online payments easy, accessible and secure.
-The deadline for filing your taxes this year was April 18 (since April 15 was on a weekend and April 17 is observed as Emancipation Day).
+The deadline for filing your taxes this year is April 15.

-If you are paying taxes online, using a credit or a debit card is a good option.
-And paying with a credit card may have the extra benefit of rewards earnings.
-This may be especially helpful to small business owners and freelancers who make quarterly tax payments.
-Read on to learn more about how to pay taxes with a credit card.
+If you are paying taxes online, using a credit or a debit card is a good option with a few potential advantages.
+Here’s how to pay taxes with a credit card and why you might consider doing so.

 How to pay taxes with a credit card

-If you’re thinking about paying your taxes on a credit card, you may want to start by calculating how much you’ll owe.
+If you want to pay your taxes with a credit card, you’ll want to start by calculating how much you’ll owe.
 This will give you an idea of how much credit you’ll need to cover the payment before you file.
 You are generally allowed to make two federal tax payments on a credit card per year (freelancers are allowed to make two estimated tax payments per quarter on a credit card).

-While there are pros and cons to paying your taxes with a credit card, it is one of the quickest ways to get your tax payment done.
-You can do so by phone or online, and the steps for paying taxes with a credit card are fairly straightforward.
+While there are pros and cons to paying your taxes with a credit card, it is one of the quickest ways to pay your taxes.
+You can pay by phone or online, and the steps for paying taxes with a credit card are fairly straightforward.

 Online

 The first step for making your payment is to go to the IRS website and click the “Pay” link at the top of the homepage.
-Click on the “Pay by debit or credit card” option.
+Click on the “Pay by card or digital wallet” option.
 From this page, you’ll choose a card processor to handle your payment.

 By phone